BaaxCli/baax/README.md

 # Baax

-> Spin up your backend like magic in seconds!

 **Baax** (a.k.a. **Backend Accelerator**) is a blazing fast Backend build tool powering the next generation of web applications.
 Pick your framework, pick your database — and voilà, your project skeleton is ready!